nwalzer/Humanitarian-App/README.md

 Push to git using normal git commands

 # Deploy to firebase
-Run 'firebase --deploy' in the Server folder
+Run 'firebase deploy' in the Server folder

 # Test entirely locally
 Run 'firebase emulators:start'